 Both father and son indulge in several activities that strengthen their bond.
-As the son grows, the bond between the two evolves, and so does their love for each other.
+As the son grows, this parent-child relationship evolves, and so does their love for each other.
 This post discusses the importance of a father and son bond, enhancing this relationship and other relevant factors.

 Why Is A Father-Son Relationship Important?

-Studies have shown that children who grow up in the care and guidance of their fathers are more empathetic and have greater control over the course of their lives.
+Studies have shown that children who grow up in a caring environment and under the guidance of their fathers are more empathetic and have greater control over the course of their lives.
 They also tend to do better in school and have more motivation when compared to those who lack the love or guidance of their fathers (1).

 Here are some valuable lessons you, as a father, can teach your son:

 - Develop the strength to face life.
 Life won’t always be a cakewalk.
 There are challenges that boys have to face when they grow up.
 The societal pressures to succeed at work, support the family, and to be an upstanding citizen in the community will not be easy to handle without proper guidance.
 So, your son can take all the advice you have to offer.

 Help your son build self-esteem and self-confidence early in life, by involving him in some of the major decisions that affect his life.
 Remind him that while it is okay to fail, it is not okay to give up, and learning the importance of perseverance is even more crucial.

 - Teach him what is right.
 Sometimes the wrong path looks lucrative but can lead you to the bottom quickly.
 So, teach your son to choose the right path no matter how hard things get.
 Model for him the power of integrity and honesty.
 Share your personal experiences and provide reinforcement when your son makes good decisions..